MiniDigger/ForkTest/README.md

 #### Manual method

-**In order to run `git rebase -i base` you have to be in the java source (or resources) directory and not in the root server/api dir!**
 1. Make your changes;
 1. Make a temporary commit.
 You don't need to make a message for this;
 1. Type `git rebase -i base`, move (cut) your temporary commit and